finnoh/coffeeandcode/source/_posts/grandmaster.md

 #!kaggle datasets download kaggle/meta-kaggle
 ```

 Next we load in the data about kaggle's users and their followers and wrangle with it.
-The goal is to get a nice dataframe of followers and users.
-We won't discuss the datastructure here, so feel free to check out the data yourself (see link above).
+The goal is to get a nice data frame of followers and users.
+We won't discuss the data structure here, so feel free to check out the data yourself (see link above).

 ```python